matpalm/malmomo/README.md

 --event-log-out=naf.events --dont-store-new-memories \
 --batches-per-step=100

-# drop the --dont-store-new-memories to have it add to training, though noise is currently disabled (wip)
+# drop the --dont-store-new-memories to have it add to training

 ```